 - Bad breath, bad taste, or smelly gums when flossing

 - Sensitive teeth

 - Recession (gums have pulled away from tooth)

 Dental Hygiene Assessments and Diagnosis:

-Your Floss hygienists will evaluate and identify the presence of gingival inflammation by assessing the color, contour, texture, and consistency of your gums.
-Also, we will also check for bleeding upon probing, attachment loss, depths of pockets, mobility, furcation involvement, malocclusion, status of dental restorations and on radiographs to check patterns, and amount of bone loss.
+Your Floss hygienists will evaluate and identify the presence of gingival inflammation by assessing the color, cowill evaluate and identify the presence of gingival inflammation by assessing the color, contour, texture, and consistency of your gums.
+Also, they will also check for bleeding upon probing, receding gums, any pockets in the enamel of the teeth, loose teeth, loss of bone at the root of the tooth, misalignment of teeth, and condition of dental restorations.
 Interpreting this data as well as a comprehensive health history will allow for a better understanding of your periodontal health.

 Treatment and Prognosis:

 Early stages of gingivitis, can be reversed and controlled with good oral hygiene habits such as brushing twice a day, flossing or waterpiking daily, and with regular 6-month visits to Floss Dental Boutique for routine dental hygiene care.
 Early to moderate Periodontitis can be treated and stabilized with a non-surgical procedure called Scaling and Root Planning.
 This includes removing the bacteria and diseased tissues from the pocket of the tooth while smoothing the tooth’s root surface, so the gums can tighten and become healthy again.

 Laser therapy can also be used in conjunction with Scaling and Root Planning to disinfect the disease-infected pocketed space of diseased tissues.
 These procedures also reduce or eliminate bad breath caused by gum disease.